berangeregallais/neolens-docs/docs/1-getting-started/getting-started.md

 Default models are preselected, but you can override via API parameter:
 "model_id": "segmentation-v3"

-See [Model Parameters](./ai-models/configuration) for tuning options.
+See [AI Configuration](../ai-insights/configuring-ai) for tuning options. for tuning options.

 ---